- Jan 6

 Members of both sororities and fraternities are at a higher risk of drug use and binge drinking than their non-Greek life peers.
 More specifically, fraternity members (males who are under the age of 25) are the group of college students that have the highest risk of developing a substance misuse problem.
 This may be because men are more likely than their female counterparts to engage in risky behavior or feel pressured by other men.

 Get Help at Gateway Foundation

-If someone you know is in a fraternity or sorority and may be struggling with a substance abuse problem, get help as soon as you can.
-At Gateway Foundation, our knowledgeable staff of doctors, psychologists and licensed clinical team members can help with everything from alcoholism to illicit drug abuse as well as co-occurring mental health disorders.
+If someone you know is in a fraternity or sorority and may be struggling with substance use disorder, get help as soon as you can.
+At Gateway Foundation, our knowledgeable staff of doctors, psychologists, and licensed clinical team members can help with everything from alcoholism to illicit drug misuse as well as co-occurring mental health disorders.
 Contact Gateway Foundation today to help your loved one get back on track.